BittyTax/BittyTax/README.md

 * Accuracy: built in integrity check, passes all the [HMRC example test cases](https://github.com/BittyTax/BittyTax/wiki/HMRC-Example-Test-Cases)
 * Auditability: compliant with HMRC auditing requirements

-## Disclaimer
+## License/Disclaimer
 This software is copyright (c) Nano Nano Ltd, and licensed for use under the AGPLv3 License, see [LICENSE](https://github.com/BittyTax/BittyTax/blob/master/LICENSE) file for details.
+The [BittyTaxAPI](https://github.com/BittyTax/BittyTax/wiki/BittyTaxAPI) server is licensed for personal use only.
+If you would like a license to use this software commercially, please [get in touch](mailto:hello@bitty.tax).

 Nano Nano Ltd does not provide tax, legal, accounting or financial advice.
 This software and its content are provided for information only, and as such should not be relied upon for tax, legal, accounting or financial advice.